groverlab/groverlab.github.io/_hnbfpr/2023-10-08-perfect-circle.markdown

 “No,” I said, “no, I’m all good,” and I walked back to my dorm room.

-A decade later, when I was completing my Ph.D. thesis in Berkeley, California, I wanted to include a quote in the beginning that captured the complex mix of feelings that filled my head at that moment.
+A decade later, while I was completing my [Ph.D. thesis](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=db7a82a1d9fe1ab04d4b7903e813f703fe9ae86d) in Berkeley, California, I wanted to include a quote in the beginning that captured the complex mix of feelings that filled my head at that moment.
 Naturally, I chose a quote that Michael Stipe and I both had a bit of history with:

 > *"By some chance, here they are, all on this earth; and who shall ever tell the sorrow of being on this earth, lying, on quilts, on the grass, in a summer evening, among the sounds of the night."*